-On 25 March 2015 Japan delivery of the largest Japanese warship since World War II.
-It is officially designated a helicopter destroyer, even though it is as big as the aircraft carriers Japan used during WWII.
+On 25 March 2015 Japan took delivery of the largest Japanese warship since World War II.
+It is officially designated a "helicopter destroyer", even though it is as big as the aircraft carriers Japan used during the attack on Pearl Harbor.
 The Japanese Defense Ministry does not plan to use the vessel for fighter aircraft.
 It says therefore the vessel is not considered to be an attack aircraft carrier, which the government says would be incompatible with its nonaggressive defense policy.

 A ceremony was held at a pier in Yokohama City, near Tokyo, to mark the handover of the vessel from its manufacturer to the Maritime Self-Defense Force.
 "This vessel can serve in a wide range of roles, including peace keeping operations, and international disaster relief and aid," said Japanese Defense Minister Gen Nakatani during a ceremony Wednesday welcoming the vessel at the Japan United Marine shipyard in Yokohama, about 45 minutes south of Tokyo.
 The Izumo will be housed at the Yokosuka Naval Base near Tokyo.